pauldambra/pauldambra.github.io/_posts/2018-02-03-serverless-part-one.md

  3) Command Query Responsibility Segregation (CQRS)

-An application that seperates writing to the system (commands) from reading from it (queries).
+An application that separates writing to the system (commands) from reading from it (queries).

 Arguably not an event-driven architecture since it can be achieved without events.
 But Greg Young asserts it was a necessary step to a world that has EventSourcing (in [this video](https://www.youtube.com/watch?v=LDW0QWie21s) IIRC).